Did you know:

 Airway (A)

 The Airway is the passage Air takes to get to the lungs.
-The most common cause of Airway blockage in an unconscious patient is the tongue.
+The most common cause of Airway blockage in an unconscious

 Breathing (B)

-Breathing is when your body uses your lungs to move air in and our of your system.
+system.
 Air contains 21% Oxygen.
 The human body only uses 4% out of the 21%.
-The air we exhale still contains 16% Oxygen, this is why Artificial Respiration is successful in sustaining life in a non-breathing patient.
+The air we exhale still contains 16% Oxygen,

 Circulation (C)

-Without Oxygen, brain cells will start to die after 4-6 minutes.
-Once oxygen is in the blood, it will get circulated by the heart through arteries in your body, most importantly, to the brain.
-Once you have assessed Breathing, you must check to see if there are signs of circulation.
-This is done by checking the pulse at the carotid artery.
+is in the blood, it will get circulated by the heart through arteries in your body, most importantly, to the brain.
+Once you

 Artificial Respiration (AR)

-Is when a rescuer artificially breathes air into the lungs of a victim that cannot breathe on their own.
+Is when a rescuer artificially breathes air into the lungs of

 Cardiopulmonary Resuscitation (CPR)